-Replace the battery only with the same or equivalent type recommended by the manufacturer.
+Replace the battery only with the same type supplied by SKF.
 Dispose of used batteries according to the manufacturer's instructions.

-Do not open battery compartment in a hazardous / explosive area.
+Do not open battery compartment in a hazardous area.

 Replacing the Battery in an Active Microlog

 If the Microlog is running from battery power only, removing the battery causes the Microlog to shut off power to the LCD display and to the SD card.
 The Microlog may lose any data stored in RAM.
 This could result in database errors!